wangyu9/steklov-code/README.md

 git checkout d86944f
 ```

 We provide a docker container for ease of setting up dependencies.
+(Docker is like a light-weight virtual machine so you don't need to install anything except docker.)
 Alternatively you can install all depenciencies manually following the Dockerfile.

 To build the docker image, run:
 ```shell